kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "But-"

-"But or if or please.
+"No but or if or please.
 That's final!"

 ***